AdobeDocs/campaign-standard.sv-SE/help/administration/using/configuring-email-channel.md

    Tillfälligt olevererade meddelanden kan återförsökas automatiskt.
 Mer information finns i [Försök igen efter ett tillfälligt leveransfel](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!IMPORTANT]
+   >[!NOTE]
    >
-   >När du har uppgraderat till [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html)ignoreras inställningarna för **återförsök** i Campaign.
-Det **[!UICONTROL Number of retries]** (hur många återförsök som ska utföras dagen efter att sändningen har startats) och **[!UICONTROL Retry period]** (minsta fördröjning mellan återförsök) hanteras av det förbättrade MTA-avtalet, baserat på hur bra ett IP-värde fungerar både historiskt och för närvarande på en viss domän.
+   >Det maximala antalet återförsök och den minsta fördröjningen mellan återförsök hanteras nu av Adobe Campaign Enhanced MTA, baserat på hur bra en IP fungerar både historiskt och för närvarande på en viss domän.
+Inställningarna för **återförsök** i Campaign ignoreras.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->